Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnFrame()`

 ## `OnPlayerJoin`
-`Called when a player joins the lobby.`
+`Called when a player joins the lobby.
+Player is still invalid on this moment.
+For interaction use OnPlayerActive instead`

 | Argument | Type   | Description               |
 | -------- | ------ | ------------------------- |